RichardRed0x/politeia-digest/issue-029.md

 Published Feb 9 by Haon | edited Feb 18 | 34 comments (+2)

+3,857 Yes votes, 6,393 No votes (38% Yes) - voter participation of 25%, support from 9% of tickets.

 ## About this issue

-Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/tree/e6c828cae46fbd4a9fc058539266af8e5eb43277).
+Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/7e4397b2eb9d33fe50f562e6cf033285a23a7841).

 Content for this edition was authored by @richardred with fixes from @bee and @degeri.